-transformed medical practice and saved countless lives - not only in our communities but in others just a few examples: in brain research, the worldto regenerate; in child health, the development of new applications to assess the mental health status of adolescents; in cancer research, the advances in personalised medicine, which allow analysis of a patient's genomic information for the provision of tailor-made treatments.
-All of these, and many more, show the power of philanthropic in the faculty, says Professor Fraser, who mentions changing discovery that brain cells have the power randomised controlled trials of bisphosphonates for osteoporosis, which later became the treatment of choice for that condition worldwide.
+transformed medical practice and saved countless lives - not only in our communities but in others just a few examples: in brain research, the worldin the faculty, says Professor Fraser, who mentions osteoporosis, which later became the treatment of choice for that condition worldwide.
 He went on to show in more recent research that the same class of substances sustain bone health and help prevent bone fractures also in those with osteopenia, which is milder than osteoporosis but threatens bone health in a larger proportion of the population.